wombleton/gitlaw-nz/acts/S/Summit Road (Canterbury) Protection Act 2001.md

-##### 32 Time within which information may be laid
+##### 32 Time for filing charging document

-*   Despite [section 14][62] of the Summary Proceedings Act 1957, an information in respect of any offence against this Act may be laid at any time within 6 months from the date of the offence first coming to the notice of the Authority.
+*   Despite anything to the contrary in [section 25][62] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 6 months after the date on which the offence first came to the notice of the Authority.

+    Section 32: replaced, on 1 July 2013, by [section 413][63] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 33 Penalty for offences